-Children active in youth sports risk injury to their growing bodies.
-According to the CDC, more than 2 million children visit emergency rooms every year for injuries suffered in popular recreational activities.
-To minimize permanent damage and ensure a full recovery, these injuries should be treated by an orthopedic specialist.
-Unlike other clinics in the area, Orthopaedic Associates of St. Augustine offer pediatric care to children with sports-related injuries.
+Children active on the playground or in youth sports risk injury to their growing bodies.
+More than 2 million children visit emergency rooms every year for injuries suffered in popular recreational activities.
+To minimize permanent damage and ensure a full recovery, these injuries should be treated by a sports medicine specialist.

 Common Pediatric Injuries Include: